 The Bagley College of Engineering is one of approximately 40 named engineering colleges in the nation and has been at the forefront of education and research for over 100 years.
 The College offers degree programs in 8 different engineering departments and 11 certificate programs.
 The Cybersecurity degree is a Ponemon Institute Top 3 nationally recognized program, and the MSU Space Cowboys rocket team recently won second place in a national NASA-sponsored competition!

 The College of Forest Resources provides programs for students interested in careers in natural resources.
-It offers 11 options and hundreds of career opportunities in forestry, forest products, wildlife, fisheries, aquaculture, and other natural resources.
-The MSU student chapter of the Society of American Foresters is the #1 chapter in the nation!
+It offers 14 concentrations and hundreds of career opportunities in forestry, forest products, wildlife, fisheries, aquaculture, and other natural resources.
+The MSU student chapter of the Society of American Foresters is one of the top 3 chapters in the nation!

 The College of Veterinary Medicine is one of only 28 colleges of veterinary medicine in the United States and combines a unique balance of world-class research in animal and public health, high-quality learning experiences, and cutting edge medical care.
 Undergraduate students can prepare for the College of Veterinary Medicine through a variety of majors, including Animal & Dairy Science, Biochemistry, Biological Sciences, Microbiology, Poultry Science, and more, and through a variety of routes, including the Pre-Veterinary Medical Technology program and the Early Entry Program.